skiffos/SkiffOS/README.md

 ![](http://i.imgur.com/XqpQJEm.png)

+## Introduction

-Skiff is an extremely lightweight, minimal, in-memory operating system for embedded Linux devices.
+Skiff is a extremely lightweight, minimal, in-memory operating system for embedded Linux devices.
+It is also an intuitive and modular configuration package manager for [Buildroot](http://buildroot.org).
+While any embedded system workflow can be implemented under Skiff, the default workflow is described below.

 Skiff loads a small ~30MB image containing the Linux kernel and critical software (like networking/WiFi drivers) into RAM at boot-time, and never mounts the root filesystem.
 This allows the system to be powered off without a graceful shutdown with **no consequences** whatsoever.
 It offers **guaranteed boots and SSH reachability** which is ideal for embedded environments.